toss/es-git/docs/reference/classes/Index.md

 > **count**(): `number`

-Get the count of entries currently in the index
+Get the count of entries currently in the index.

 #### Returns